vannhi/angular-ngrx-leaflet-example/README.md

 ## Css

 This application uses [Bootstrap](https://getbootstrap.com/) for css without js as I don't want to add jQuery to an Angular project.

+## Where is Angular router

+Well, I do not need router for this kind of application